El Alamein Fountain: Designed by Robert Woodward

-Designed by others
+Similar fountains designed by others

 The Ferrier Fountain built in 1972 at the Christchurch Town Hall, New Zealand has similar design and water forms built by British company Ustigate.

 A similar fountain can be found on the Allen Parkway on the Buffalo Bayou, Houston, Texas officially named the Gus S. Wortham Memorial Fountain, but also known as the 'Dandelion Fountain' was directly inspired by the El Alamein Fountain.
 It was donated to the City of Houston in 1978 by the Wortham Foundation and the American General Life Insurance company and designed by Houston architect and Rice University professor William T. Cannady.

 A similar fountain called the 'Dandelion Fountain' located in the centre of a roundabout at the intersection of Newtown Road and Corporation Street (A444) in Nuneaton in the United Kingdom.
 In 2016 it was voted 'UK Roundabout of the Year'.

 A similar but smaller hemisphere fountain can be found in a public square on Wolności Street, Szczytna, in south-western Poland.

 The 'Peacock Fountain' (Påfuglfontenen) installed in 1989 in Johanne Dybwads Plass was designed by architects Lund & Slaatto has a similar style in a hemisphere shape, sits in a public square next to the National Theatre (Nationaltheatret) in Oslo, Norway.